BEGINNER’S GUIDE TO JAPANESE FILM

 Yakuza films are an acquired taste.
 What some call glorification of violence becomes the obsession of others.
 If you are okay with violence, then Outrage is a great introduction to yakuza action.
 It is a modern take on the genre, which means that the storytelling is rather high paced and easy to understand (for the most part).

-In addition to showcasing all the classic elements of modern yakuza films, Outrage also spins the genre in an interesting way.
-Rather than focusing on revenge or some heist, it gives a look behind the curtain so to speak.
+In addition to showcasing all the classic elements of modern yakuza films, Outrage also spins the storytelling in an interesting way.
+Rather than focusing on revenge or some heist, it takes a look behind the curtain so to speak.
 The main attraction is the power structure of the mafia organizations.
 For this reason, Outrage is not only one of the best Japanese films to get you into the yakuza genre, it introduces some interesting aspects about the yakuza in general.

 The power struggles and strategic moves are fueled by bloodshed, but the tactics themselves are far more interesting than the brutalities.
 Whether the film is rooted in reality or not can of course be discussed.
 Nevertheless, the level of excitement provided for both hard-core yakuza fans and Japanese mafia newbs is undeniably high.

 If you want to know more, please check out my full review of Outrage